holaplex/hub-docs/docs/hub/Guides/mint-page-deploy.md

 6. Click *Apply* to create the database and web service

+Note: An additional variable `NEXTAUTH_SECRET` will be automatically populated when the Render blueprint is created.
+If you are running a legacy version of a starter app in Render, you may need to add this manually (a random string).

 ### Finish configuration

 1. On the web service page, copy the deploy URL (e.g. https://mint-page.onrender.com)